 #4 Drink A Lot Of Water

-Sometimes a dry mouth is just a sign of dehydration.
-The solution?
-Drink water, and lots of it.
-You’re sure to feel the effects as soon as possible.
-Or, at least, relieve yourself of that cottony feeling.
+A dry mouth can occasionally only be a symptom of dehydration.
+The answer?
+Drink plenty of water.
+You will undoubtedly feel the effects as soon as possible or, at the very least, relieve yourself of that cottony feeling.

 #5 Breathe Through Your Nose

-Breathing through your mouth is another way to quickly dry up those salivary glands.
-And for those who do, it becomes a habit.
-Switching to nasal breathing not only takes care of your oral health but is generally a healthier way to breathe.
+Another way to quickly dry up those salivary glands is to breathe through your mouth.
+For those who do, it develops into a habit.
+So not only is switching to nasal breathing good for your oral health but it is also usually a healthier breathing method.